 The information below serves as an orientation for newly admitted students.
 Please read this page in its entirety as contains information critical to your success as a graduate student in the College of Education.

-If you are in the Academic Partnerships program, you should have received a welcome e-mail with information unique to your program upon admission.
+If you are in an accelerated program, you should have received a welcome e-mail with information unique to your program upon admission.
 If you have not received this e-mail, please e-mail Caitlin Guerrero for Curriculum and Instruction or Alexandra Rains for Educational Leadership and Policy Studies.

 Who is my advisor?

 The college has both staff advisors and faculty advisors.
 Staff advisors assist students with admission, registration, enrollment, submission of graduate school forms, and other administrative tasks.
 Faculty advisors / program directors help students plan their program of work, select courses, answer questions about certification and testing, and other program-related issues.